fdch/wp/README.md

 ## Event

-To make a new event:
+To create  a new event:

 1. Click on the **submit** menu.
 This menu item will prompt a new window.
 You might need to disable the Pop-Up Blocker for this.
 2. Input the correct password.